Timothy R. Rasmusson, MD, FACS

 Dr. Johnson completed his general surgery residency at the University of Rochester Medical Center in Rochester, NY.
 Prior to that, he received his medical degree from the University of Pittsburgh School of Medicine and his undergraduate degree from Colgate University.

 Robert S. Armstrong, MD, FACS

-He is board certified by the American Board of Surgery and a Fellow of the American College of Surgeons.
-He is also a member of the Buffalo Surgical Society, the American Hernia Society, the Medical Society of the County of Erie, and the Medical Society of the State of New York.
+He is board certified with the American Board of Surgery.
+He is also a member of the Erie County Medical Society and the New York State Medical Society.

-Dr. Armstrong sees patients in the West Seneca and Kenmore offices.
+Dr. Knott sees patients in the West Seneca office.

 Karee A. Chella, ANP, RNFA

 Ms. Chella is an Adult Nurse Practitioner (ANP) and Registered Nurse First Assistant (RNFA).
 Her education and experience allow her to assist during surgery and help manage in-patients at Mercy Hospital.
 With her conscientious approach to care and constant communication with the surgeons, our patients enjoy a continuity of care that aids in recovery.

 Ms. Chella holds a Master of Science as an Adult Nurse Practitioner from the State University of New York at Buffalo.
 She also received her Bachelor of Science in Nursing from UB and is a member of the Nurse Practitioner Association.